Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 <exercise>
-Write the function `(row-values board coordinates)` that returns a set with all numbers on the row of the coordinates
+Write the function `(row-values board coordinates)` that returns a set with all numbers on the row of the coordinates.

 Remember that you can use destructing inside the parameter vector to get the row.